Career strategy and longevity

 Here’s what Gen Y need to think about.

 Longevity – Born in an era of a global gradual ascendancy of wealth, this generation has for many years been protected from their futures by their affluent “boomer” parents.
 It is only during the recent recession that their bubbles have started to burst.
 It struck me that career strategy for this generation will consciously need to start factoring extended longevity into the mix, more so than mine ever did.
 Not only will Gen Y outstrip their parents in life expectancy, predicted to be a minimum aged 80 on average, with typical projections of 87 for a man and 88 for a woman, many can expect to live longer.

 Not unsurprisingly, clutching a graduation diploma, the last thought on anyone’s mind is a picture of themselves with false teeth, thin hair, liver spots and a walker.

-§ Building a career that facilitates a longer working life , or at least into the late 60′s or early 70’s.
+Building a career that facilitates a longer working life , or at least into the late 60’s or early 70’s.
 Education will no longer stop at graduation and personal development and the acquisition of new skills will be ongoing.
 Flexibility and multi-skills will be key.
 On the plus side, the drive to get on a corporate ladder will be reduced, but on going commitment to personal development will be vital.
-Creating a portfolio of transferable skills will be the new mantra.

 With a declining birthrate and fewer younger people supporting an aging population, will jobs requiring physical stamina start becoming economically more signficant and pay prime rates?
 Could we envision a situation where a young builder will be considered as, or even more valuable than an aging banker?
 Now that would be fun!

 What do you think?
-What career advice would you give the class of 2011?
+What career advice would you give today’s graduates?